prurigro/hypothetical/readme.md

 * A choice between an SPA on top of a PHP backend or a pure SSR site (See the [Public](#public) section below for more information)
 * A flexible dashboard for managing data/assets and displaying collected form data
 * Great defaults and popular libraries to build on top of
+* A cookie-based language toggle feature that allows multiple languages to be placed inline
 * A custom Sass function allowing values to be specified in `px` and output in `rem`
 * A function available in the SPA version of the site that loads webp if supported by the browser and jpg if it isn't